Correspondences of the Third Kind: Camera Pose Estimation from Object Reflection: Experimental Results

 \section{Experimental Results}

 We focus our experiments on answering the following key questions.
-What are the actual number of correspondences required for resolving the bas-relief ambiguity?
+How well do the reflection correspondences contribute to the camera pose estimation accuracy?
 Can the novel feature extraction network establish correspondences robust to GBR distortion?
-To answer these questions, we validate the following points \begin{itemize} \item The intuition about the number of required correspondences is consistent with results of empirical evaluation. \item The proposed components (\eg, the data augmentation) are essential for accurate reconstruction from a sparse set (2) of images. \end{itemize}
+How does our method generalize to real-world images?
+How does our method compare to structure-from-motion methods and neural image synthesis methods with camera pose optimization?
+To answer these questions, we validate the following points \begin{itemize} \item The proposed components (especially the reflection correspondences) are essential for accurate reconstruction from a sparse set (2) of images. \item Our method can recover accurate camera poses even from two real images. \end{itemize}